Premiership of Doug Ford: Bill 5

 Many Indigenous and environmental advocacy groups opposed his government's Protecting Ontario by Unleashing Our Economy Act, or Bill 5, which gives Ford's cabinet the ability to create special economic zones and exempt companies or projects from having to comply with any provincial law, provincial regulation or municipal bylaw.
 Ford also apologized for saying that First Nations "keep coming hat in hand" for government money in June 2025.

+Ontario Place

+In July 2021, development plans for the shuttered Ontario Place venue in Toronto were announced.
+Two companies are to redevelop different sectors: